russtelen/russtelen/README.md

 <br />

- 🌱 I'm currently attending British Columbia Institute of Technology learning to make a difference in the world by creating applications :iphone: .
+ 🌱 I'm currently attending British Columbia Institute of Technology learning to make a difference in the world through the creation of applications :iphone: .

 📫 You can reach me at russelltelen@gmail.com.